KhalilMalikUp/Excel_Projects-Data_Analytics/Project_1-Calculator_Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This data jobs salary calculator dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

 ### Dashboard File
 The dashboard can be downloaded at the top of the page or from [here](Salary_Calculator_Dashboard.xlsx).